 The prospect of entering college and beginning the next phase of my life is exciting in and of itself, but to be doing so in the Milligan engineering program makes me look forward to it that much more.
-Milligan College is unlike any other school I’ve seen.
+Milligan University is unlike any other school I’ve seen.

 I will be pursuing a life-long passion in a place that teaches me not only how to be a successful engineer, but also how to be a strong man of faith.
 Milligan’s program is designed for those who want to change the world, and that is my goal.

 There is no separate application for the engineering program.
-Entering first-year students should apply to Milligan College and declare an electrical or mechanical engineering major.
+Entering first-year students should apply to Milligan University and declare an electrical or mechanical engineering major.
 (Transfer students interested in entering the engineering program will need to have their transcripts evaluated and a plan sheet developed to determine if any additional coursework or time is necessary to complete the program and degree.)

 Request info » APPLY NOW »